gsa-oes/office-of-evaluation-sciences/_projects/1613-usda-local-elections.md

 ## What was the impact?

-Households that received either an enhanced ballot or postcard showed a 2.9% increase in participation in COC elections.
-With a treatment effect of 2.9% and a postcard cost of approximately $0.05 per unit, this translates to one extra ballot cast for every $1.72 spent.
+Households that received either an enhanced ballot or postcard showed a 2.9% increase in participation in COC elections. .